yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 - Ref drop (deferred deletion):
   1) Read the entry’s `ref_or_next` Cell; if Count(n>1), decrement to Count(n-1) and return.
   2) If Count(1), change it to Next(current_dropped_head), and set `dropped_head` to this slot.
 Do not touch `index` or `entries` structure.
-- shrink():
+- shrink_to_fit():
-  - Public &mut method to force cleanup (and optionally call `shrink_to_fit` on both containers).
-This is also a way for users to “ask the internals to free memory now”.
+  - Public &mut method to force cleanup and then shrink the internal containers.
 - Keepalive (map lifetime while Refs exist):
   - On RcHashMap::drop, if there are outstanding Refs (detectable via `dropped_head` and/or per-entry counts), set `keepalive` to Some(rc_inner.clone()) before dropping; this ensures the map’s storage outlives RcHashMap.
 When the last Ref across all slots is dropped and cleanup runs, `keepalive` is cleared, allowing Inner to be freed.